 Inputs/outputs can also be mapped over.
-As noted before, all mappings are bi-directional, so that they can be used both when interpreting an endpoint as a server, and as a client.
+As noted before, all mappings are bi-directional, so that they can be used both when interpreting an endpoint as a server, and as a client, as well as both in input and output contexts.

 There's a couple of ways to map over an input/output.
-First, there's the map [II] (f: $I \Rightarrow II$ ) (g: $II \Rightarrow II$ ) method, which accepts functions which provide the mapping in both directions.
+First, there's the map[II] (f: I => II) (g: II => I) method, which accepts functions which provide the mapping in both directions.
 For example: